-A Japanese-powder steel, ZDP-189 is essentially the mirror opposite of 3V — it is uber-hard instead of uber-tough.
-Thanks to its very high hardness (64-66 HRc, compared to the average around 58-62 for most other steels), ZDP-189 can be ground thinner and sharpened less often.
+A Japanese powder steel, ZDP-189 is essentially the polar opposite of 3V — it’s uber-hard instead of uber-tough.
+Thanks to its very high hardness (64-66 HRc compared to the average of 58-62 HRc), ZDP-189 can be ground thinner and sharpened less often.

 All Around: SM100

-No mainstream companies used SM100, and the niche makers that do usually charge more than a grand for knives with SM100 blades.
-But if you wanted to know what the coolest blade material is, for my money, SM100 is it.
+No mainstream companies use SM100, and the niche makers that do usually charge more than $1,000 for knives with SM100 blades.
+But if you want to know what the coolest blade material is, for my money, SM100 is it.

-— Anthony Sculimbrene authors the blog EverydayCommentary.com.
+Anthony Sculimbrene authors the blog EverydayCommentary.com.